 Your doctor may want you to carry a medical identification (ID) card stating that you are using fluticasone, umeclidinium, and vilanterol.
-The card will say that you may need additional medicine during an emergency, a severe COPD attack or other illness, or unusual stress.
+The card will say that you may need additional medicine during an emergency, a severe asthma or COPD attack or other illness, or unusual stress.

 Fluticasone, umeclidinium, and vilanterol may weaken your immune system and increase your risk for infections.
 Tell your doctor about any immune system problems or infections, including tuberculosis or herpes infection in your eye.
 Tell your doctor right away if you have been exposed to chickenpox or measles.

 Fluticasone, umeclidinium, and vilanterol may cause a fungus infection of the mouth or throat (thrush).
 Tell your doctor right away if you have white patches in the mouth or throat, or pain when eating or swallowing.